 These payments appear itemized on paychecks and final W2 statements.

-Because an employer is not obligated to pay these items for independent contractors, he may be tempted to call everyone who works for him an independent contractor.
+Because an employer is not obligated to pay these items for independent contractors, he may be tempted to call everyone who works for him as an independent contractor.
 If everyone just conducts sales of his products and gets paid when they sell, then they are a contractor, right?

 No, it’s not that simple.